Skip to content

 Anar Amirli

 Explaining how black-box models make decisions is crucial for building trustworthy AI systems, especially in high-stakes domains like healthcare.
-Traditional attribution methods highlight where a model attends but not what it recognizes.
+Traditional attribution methods highlight where a model attends but not what it recognises.
 Concept-based methods address this by linking predictions to human-interpretable concepts.
-This work introduces an ante-hoc explainability framework that combines non-negative matrix factorization (NMF) for unsupervised concept discovery with Graph Attention Networks (GATs) to model relationships between concepts, with a focus on medical imaging (i.e., skin cancer diagnosis).
+This work introduces an ante-hoc explainability framework that combines non-negative matrix factorisation (NMF) for unsupervised concept discovery with Graph Attention Networks (GATs) to model relationships between concepts, with a focus on medical imaging (i.e., skin cancer diagnosis).

 Read more

 While concept bottleneck models (CBMs) offer promise, they suffer from key limitations: the difficulty of defining clinically meaningful concepts, the high cost of annotations, reliance on heatmaps for localization, and potentially spurious alignment between visual features and textual labels.
 To avoid these pitfalls and leverage the strengths of vision models, we focus exclusively on visually grounded concepts.
-However, prior visually grounded methods often produce only global, class-specific explanations, neglect concept interactions, and providing unstable interpretability due to post-hoc nature.
+However, prior visually grounded methods often produce only global, class-specific explanations, neglect concept interactions, and provide unstable interpretability due to post-hoc nature.

 2022